whayler1/rivets-example/readme.md

 };
 ```

-In the above code you'll see we accept a numeric value.
-Do some logic to format the price into a readable USD denomination, and return a string with some html markup.
+In the above code you'll see we accept a numeric value, do some logic to format the price into a readable USD denomination, and return a string with some html markup.

 #### _Disclaimer!_